FX International Payments

 Handling cash flow in multiple currencies has become an essential skill for business owners and managers.
 Online payment service providers give businesses the ability to control when and how to make international money transfers, helping them to manage their foreign exchange exposures and offset incoming and outgoing payments.

-Some developing market countries such as India have capital controls.
-But even here, there are numerous ways of sending money to India, converting pounds sterling to Indian rupees in the process.
-For example, remittances can be sent via a U.K. or Indian bank,1 or one can use a money transfer service.
+Some developing market countries have capital controls, including India, from which Australia has accepted more immigrants than from any other country for several years (34,874 people in the 2014-2015 year, the last for which the government has published data1).
+But despite the capital controls, there are numerous ways of sending money to India, converting Australian dollars to Indian rupees in the process.
+For example, remittances can be sent via an Australian or Indian bank,2 or one can use a money transfer service.

 The growth of online and mobile payments services means that international money transfer is becoming faster, safer and more reliable.
 For businesses, the increased speed and efficiency of online international money transfers offers an opportunity to develop new, fruitful trading relationships in far-off places.